Speaking With A Script

 Briefly pause at the end of sentences.
 Include longer pauses between paragraphs.

 At first you’ll probably mess up and get the emphasis in the wrong places, mis-read words or even lose your place.
-The latter problem is less likely to occur in books designed for younger children as they tend to have less text and a larger font.
+The latter problem is less likely to occur in books designed for young children, as they tend to have less text on a page and a larger font.

 Less text and larger fonts – does that give you a clue about the ideal speech scripts and notes?